Avangardum/Soteo/Readme.md

 `Soteo__PrivateKeyPath` - Path to the .key file

+`Soteo__Environment` - `Development`

 Restart your IDE or terminal for the environment variable changes to apply.

 ##### Running from a terminal

-Open a terminal and navigate to `/Godot`, all commands should run from here
+Open a terminal and navigate to `/Godot`, all commands should run from here.

-Before running, build the solution with `dotnet build` or with a `Build` button in Godot
+Before running, build the solution with `dotnet build` or with a build button in Godot or Rider.

 Start the auth server, the campaign server, 2 shard servers and 2 clients by running the following commands, each in a separate terminal: